Getting Started with Invoke

 In training the technology used by Invoke, Machines have been presented an image and description.
 They learn how those images appear as “Noise” is progressively added to an image.

-The computer is then tasked with recreating the image by reversing the “noise”, based on the original description, from memory - This process is called `denoising`.
+The computer is then tasked with recreating the image by reversing the “noise”, based on the original description - This process is called `denoising`.
 At first, the machine fails but with enough time it starts to get very good at creating coherent images based on only text descriptions.
 It becomes so good that it can even do this without needing an original image at all!

 This technique is how the machine learns to take a text description of an image (your “prompt”) and create images from it.
 With a trained model, you can simply pass in a new Prompt, and it will try to generate the described image.